8r14z/coding-interview-prep/README.md

 ### Interview Hacks
 - Ask interviewers if you can assume some facts (input correctness, etc).
 That saves huge amount of time to avoid writing extra code in the interviews
-- Always ask clarifying questions / clarify doubts BEFORE jumping into implementation
+- Always ask clarifying questions / clarify doubts re. input, range, format, validity, examples, BEFORE jumping into implementation
 - Communicate the approach with interviewers - "THINK OUT LOUD"
 - State tradeoffs between different approaches (time vs. space complexity)
 - Write CLEAN code and working code, be communicate your thought process throughfully